official-stockfish/Stockfish/Readme.md

     Search for at least x ms per move.

   * #### Slow Mover
-    Lower value will make Stockfish take less times in games, higher values will make it think longer.
+    Lower values will make Stockfish take less time in games, higher values will make it think longer.

   * #### nodestime
     Tells the engine to use nodes searched instead of wall time to account for elapsed time.
 Useful for engine testing.